willGuimont/willGuimont.github.io/_posts/2020-07-08-polymorphism.md

 For IOP on the other hand, adding a new implementation of the interface is easy.
 You simply implement the needed methods.
 Whereas adding a new function in the interface can quickly become expensive, you'll have to add the method to every class implementing the interface.
 I'll include Haskell's type-classes and Rust's traits as IOP.

-I discussed that compromise a bit more in [a previous abstract data types]({{ site.baseurl }}{% link _posts/2019-01-27-abstract-data-type.md %}).
+I discussed that compromise a bit more in [a previous post on abstract data types]({{ site.baseurl }}{% link _posts/2019-01-27-abstract-data-type.md %}).
 Albeit about a different type of ADT (algebraic vs abstract), the post is still relevant to understand the difference between ADT and IOP.

 Here, I would like to discuss the software engineering aspect of using IOP and ADT when designing modules.
 I'll introduce the concept of inward and outward polymorphism.